senseexcel/senseexcel/README.md

 5. Url

-Enter the Url of your target server. https://your.qlikserver.com.
+Enter the Url of your target server. https: //your.qlikserver.com.
 This can be easily copied from the address bar of a browser connected to your Qlik Sense environment.
 Do not include /hub in this address.

 6. 3rd Party Sigle Sign On

-If using OKTA or similar, choose "Sense Server - Custom authentication (via embedded Browser)" as your "Type" and append your Url as follows:  https://your.qlikserver.com/okta
+If using OKTA or similar, choose "Sense Server - Custom authentication (via embedded Browser)" as your "Type" and append your Url as follows:  https:// your.qlikserver.com/okta

 7. "Session cookie header name" - Alternate Proxy Server